robincornett/send-images-rss/README.md

 * For summary feeds, the _Yoast SEO_ RSS link is removed (the full text feed and front end output are not changed).
 * For summary feeds, the excerpt filter added by the _Woo Canvas_ theme is removed (the full text feed and front end output are not changed).
 * For summary feeds, this plugin will replace the image settings for _Display Featured Image for Genesis_ for versions 2.3.0 and later (because this plugin is smarter).
 If you're using _Display Featured Image for Genesis_ 2.2.2 or lower, this plugin will concede graciously.
 But you should update, please.
+* For full text feeds, this plugin will not duplicate featured images if they are being added by _Display Featured Image for Genesis_--you will want to disable that feature in _Display Featured Image for Genesis_.

 If you have added the featured image to your feed excerpt using your own functions, or another plugin, you will need to get rid of that before using this plugin.